Travel guide

 See Europe eSIM plans →

-Most visited European destinations by Mexican travelers
+The most visited European destinations by Mexicans

 Spain — Mexico's favorite

 Madrid and Barcelona receive more Mexicans than any other European city.
 The language helps, of course, but also the cultural connection and the number of direct flights.
 Aeroméxico operates direct flights from Mexico City (CDMX) to Madrid in approximately 11–12 hours, and there are also connecting flights from Guadalajara (GDL) via Madrid with Iberia.
-In Spain, you'll need internet to navigate the Madrid subway, find authentic tapas outside tourist areas, and use urban transport apps like EMT Madrid or TMB in Barcelona.
+In Spain, you'll need internet to navigate the Madrid subway, find authentic tapas outside of tourist areas, and use urban transport apps like EMT Madrid or TMB in Barcelona.

 France — Paris and beyond